PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Broader Impacts

 \subsection{Experimental Environment}

-The framework is compatible with both Linux and macOS operating systems and is implemented in Python 3.11.
+The framework is compatible with Windows, Linux and macOS operating systems, and is implemented in Python 3.11.
 While a GPU is not strictly required, it is strongly recommended to accelerate document parsing and optical character recognition (OCR) tasks handled by the \texttt{marker-pdf} tool.
-The framework relies on several key libraries; the most critical dependencies for reproducing our work include: \begin{itemize} \item $\texttt{python-pptx} >= 1.0.2$ for PPT generation. \item $\texttt{langchain} >= 0.3.0$ and $\texttt{langgraph} >= 0.2.45$ for building the multi-agent workflow. \item $\texttt{marker-pdf} == 1.7.5$ for PDF-to-Markdown conversion and parsing. \item $\texttt{Pillow} >= 10.0.0$ for image manipulation. \end{itemize}
+The framework relies on several key libraries; the most critical dependencies for reproducing our work include: \begin{itemize} \item $\texttt{python-pptx} = 1.0.2$ for PPT generation. \item $\texttt{langchain} = 0.3.25$ and $\texttt{langgraph} = 0.4.8$ for building the multi-agent workflow. \item $\texttt{marker-pdf} = 1.8.2$ for PDF-to-Markdown conversion and parsing.
+Notably, we slightly modify the official \texttt{marker-pdf} source code to extract tables as \underline{images} rather than Markdown text. \item $\texttt{Pillow} = 10.4.0$ for image manipulation. \end{itemize}